 As much as I can I try to buy at specialized companies.
 It’s at times difficult to find companies that deliver international.
 I live in Spain since a couple of years and can’t find my way around yet.
 So for my online shopping I prefer for instance eVitamins, because they’re specialized in healthy supplements.

-I hope I made it easier for you to chose?
+I hope I made it easier for you to choose?
 Please let me know in the comment box and take care.